artem-smotrakov/tlsbunny-and-docker/README.md

 # tlsbunny

 This is a framework for building negative tests and fuzzers for TLS 1.3 implementations.
+The idea is to decompose handshake process and data exchange to simple steps which are easy to configure.
-The framework provides a set of basic actions which can be used in TLS 1.3 communication, for example:
+The framework provides a set of basic steps which can be used in TLS 1.3 communication, for example:

 - generating a ClientHello message
 - wrapping a handshake message into a Handshake structure